Hey photographers, I got news for you.

 Lighting is hands down the number one most important factor of good photos.
 As a matter of fact, everything that has to do with the technical side of photography has to do with light.

 Aperture?
 How much light you let in.
 Shutter Speed?
 How fast you let that light in.
 ISO?
 The amount of light available.
 And if you are a photographer who hasn’t master the exposure triangle, I got you.
-You can learn the basics of about understanding aperture, shutter speed, ISO and how they all come together in my past blog posts.

 But it’s true!
 Lighting is the MOST important.